What Got Me Writing…

 Once my insides were altered to genuinely desire God’s glory above my own, writing became another avenue to accomplish that goal.
 Journaled prayers became the norm.
 I began to use writing to align my heart with God’s truth.
 Eventually, I couldn’t help but also write with an audience in mind.

 The Start of Truth4Women

-Throughout my years in ministry, writing always seemed like a helpful tool to communicate truth.
-As I worked with youth, and eventually women, I often wrote out what I hoped to encourage these ladies with.
-Except I had no platform to share it.
+Throughout my years in ministry, writing always seemed like a helpful tool to explain truth.
+As I worked with youth, and eventually women, I often wrote out what I’d want to communicate.
+However, I had no platform to share these thoughts.
 Until the world of blogs became so easily accessible (Actually, I was a little late to the scene…it often takes me a while to catch up to the trends).